jape-dev/blog/content/articles/early-users.md

 In many ways, the leads you gather are almost a byproduct.
 You're building relationships, learning the market from the inside out, and gradually carving out a reputation.

 It's slower than buying ads.
 It's more manual than spamming cold emails.
 But it's real.

-And in a market you have no experience in, trust and reputation are your most powerful levers.